The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 — Psalm 23:2

 Next tribe is Simeon-Levi.
-Simeon's name means hearing.
-Levi's name means to join or attach and has to do with how we hear in association or attachment with our obedience.
+These two will be interconnected because Jacob blesses them this way and Levi becomes the priesthood that is not allocated a territory of their own in the encampment.
+Simeon's name means hearing and Levi's name means to join or attach and has to do with how we hear in association or attachment with our obedience.
 Jesus told us...

 "take heed how you hear.